wrodie/ha_behringer_mixer/README.md

 This information on changes to the mixer is written to the HA history/recorder databases so this may result in lots of state being stored if the mixer changes a lot.
 You may want to consider excluding these entities from storing history.

+### Behringer Wing
+The Wing is quite different to how the other X/M/X series mixers work.
+Not all the functionality of the the other mixers is supported with the wing with this Integration:
+ - No Headamp support
+ - No USB recorder support - USB player is supported
+ - Bus->Bus send controls (Bus to Matrix/Main is supported)

+I don't believe any of these are impossible to achieve, just because they are tricker, I haven't put in the time yet.
+I'm not even sure if they are needed.

+**WARNING - Subscriptions** - This integration makes use of OSC subscription to get updated values of controls.
+Differently to the X-Series mixers the Wing only supports one client to receive this data at a time.
+So this means if you are using another integration that makes use of this same OSC subscription on the mixer, eg [Bitfocus Companion](https://bitfocus.io/companion), then they will compete for the same connection and both won't work properly.
+I believe other software such as Wing Edit/WingQ/Mixing Station make use of a different protocol and don't suffer with this problem.

+**WARNING 2 - Loading Scenes** - While this integration does support loading Wing Snapshots, the Wing API only supports doing this when the mixer already has a show loaded.
+If you are powering up your mixer, then you will need to set a show to autoload by prefixing its name with `STARTUP_`.

 ## Contributions are welcome

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)